 What’s Worth Seeing in Meißen?

-In early March, life compelled me to take a trip to Meißen, despite it being out of season.
+In early March, circumstances compelled me to take a trip to Meißen, despite it being off-season.
 The weather wasn’t on my side; it rained incessantly, and one morning, I woke up to find a 5-centimeter snowfall.
 However, the weather didn’t deter me.
 Armed with my umbrella, I ventured out and explored as much as I could.

 Meißen faced a devastating flood in 2013 when the Elbe River inundated the castle.
 But now, there is no trace of that event.
 The city looks remarkable and is well-preserved.
 The traditional buildings are in excellent condition, especially the downtown area, which is incredibly clean and tidy.
 Walking through the charming streets of the old town up to the castle was a delightful experience.